VSPPedro/The-Stack-Copy/README.md

 # The-Stack-Copy

-Just a simple copy of The Stack app
+### Just a copy of The Stack app made by youtuber N3K.

+I recommend as a method of study if you want a better understanding of the Unity3D tool in conjunction with the C # language.